quick and easy ways to try your first hydroponic garden

 My small filter

-Since the change in size several months ago I have not cleaned the fish tank.
-I have rotated thru about 5 crop cycles.
+Since the change in size several months ago, I have not cleaned the fish tank.
+I have rotated thru about 5 crop cycles of great greens!

 How to DIY an aquaponic filter cheap for bigger fish

 First, do not leave the standard fish tank filter in the tank!

 A pump.
 Use a pump the is rated to lift the height raise between the bottom of the tank and the top of the filter